Frequently Asked Questions

 This also applies to tattoos!

-Saline spray at the pharmacy is typically used for irrigating wounds with a direct stream. $13 at the pharmacy.
+Saline spray at the pharmacy is typically used for irrigating wounds with a direct stream, which can be abrasive and messy for cleaning piercings.

 Saline spray is typically in the first-aide isle of pharmacies and is usually called “wound wash.”
 Make sure what you’re buying is only water and salt (sodium chloride) with no other additives!

-Most coaches don’t allow jewelry to be worn during gameplay and jewelry should not be removed during the healing process.
+Many coaches will not allow jewelry to be worn during training, etc. and jewelry should not be removed during the healing process.

-Ask your coach if you’re allowed to place a band aide over your piercing during games or wait until the off season to get pierced!
+Ask your coach if you’re allowed to place a band aide over your piercing or wait until the off season to get pierced!

 Things to know: